Totilarson/CorePy/Corepy Examples/README_corepyexamples.md

 - The folder structure will be made and the example .csv files (Public_XRF.csv and T5iLOD_XRF.csv) need to be copied to the folder: .\CorePy\CoreData\CoreXRF
 - Run PCAexample again and all necessary files should be in place.
 - **Core variables** - all variable are stored in **Corebeta.py** Notes are included in Corebeta.py
+- Cloning the Corepy repo should take care of this.

 ## Corebox_crop.py
 - This script crops corebox photographs into coretubes.
 The first time through it will throw an error: